Everad/cpa-everad-book/campaigns.md

 postback_url
 postback_type - one of /lists/postback-types
 trafficback_url
-*landing_domain - if local should end with one of /lists/campaign-domains.
+*landing_domain - if local, should end with one of /lists/campaign-domains.
 *landing_domain_type - one of /lists/campaign-domain-types
-transit_domain - if local should end with one of /lists/campaign-domains. transit_domain_type - one of /lists/campaign-domain-types
+transit_domain - if local, should end with one of /lists/campaign-domains. transit_domain_type - one of /lists/campaign-domain-types
 sid1_utm
 sid2_utm